MTM NETWORK PARTICIPATION AGREEMENT

 4.2 Proprietary Nature of Outcomes System.
-Vendor/MTM Center acknowledges that the Outcomes System, Outcomes Policies & Procedures, and Outcomes Training Program (including, without limitation, the System and all rights associated with trade secrets, copyrights, trade names, service marks and trademarks related thereto) as well as improvements, developments, derivatives or modifications to the Outcomes System (whether made by Outcomes or Vendor/MTM Center) constitutes Confidential Information and valuable proprietary assets of Outcomes, and that this Agreement shall not and does not provide the Vendor/MTM Center with any ownership interest therein, whether as a licensee or otherwise.
+Vendor/MTM Center acknowledges that the Outcomes System, Outcomes Policies and Procedures, and Outcomes Training Program (including, without limitation, the System and all rights associated with trade secrets, copyrights, trade names, service marks and trademarks related thereto) as well as all improvements, developments, derivatives or modifications to the Outcomes System (whether made by Outcomes or Vendor/MTM Center) constitutes Confidential Information and valuable proprietary assets of Outcomes, and that this Agreement shall not and does not provide the Vendor/MTM Center with any ownership interest therein, whether as a licensee or otherwise.
 Vendor/MTM Center and its respective employees, agents and representatives shall hold all information and material relating to the Outcomes System in confidence with the exception of information and material in the public domain on the effective date of this Agreement or subsequently entering the public domain without breach by Vendor/MTM Center.
-Further, Vendor/MTM Center agrees not to use for its own or another’s benefit or to reveal any such information and material to any other person or entity except for uses explicitly authorized hereunder during the Term of this Agreement.
+Further, Vendor/MTM Center agrees not to use for its own or another's benefit or to reveal any such information and material to any other person or entity except for uses explicitly authorized hereunder during the Term of this Agreement.
+Vendor/MTM Center shall not provide its Affiliates or any third party visual or operational access to the Outcomes System.
 This obligation shall survive the termination of this Agreement.

 4.3 Reverse Engineering.
 Except as expressly permitted in the Agreement, Vendor/MTM Center shall not directly or indirectly do any of the following: (a) access, use, sell, distribute, sublicense, broadcast, or commercially exploit the Outcomes System or any rights under the Agreement, including, without limitation, any access or use of the Outcomes System on a service bureau basis or for any Vendor/MTM Center processing services beyond the scope specified in this Agreement (such as for any third parties on a rental or sharing basis); (b) knowingly introduce any infringing, obscene, libelous, or otherwise unlawful data or material into the System; (c) copy, modify, or prepare derivative works based on the Outcomes System; (d) reverse engineer, decompile, disassemble, or attempt to derive source code from the Outcomes System; or (e) remove, obscure, or alter any intellectual property right or confidentiality notices or legends appearing in or on any aspect of the Outcomes System.

 4.4 Equitable Relief.
-Vendor/MTM Center acknowledges the value of Outcomes' proprietary rights and the irreparable injury that would result from violation of the provisions of Section 4.2 and 4.3.
-Accordingly, Vendor/MTM Center agrees that Outcomes shall be entitled to seek injunctive or other equitable relief to prevent the threatened or further actual breach of Section 4.2 and 4.3.
+Vendor/MTM Center acknowledges the value of Outcomes' proprietary rights and the irreparable injury that would result from violation of the provisions of Sections 4.2 and 4.3.
+Accordingly, Vendor/MTM Center agrees that Outcomes shall be entitled to seek injunctive or other equitable relief to prevent the threatened or further actual breach of Sections 4.2 and 4.3.

-4.6 Vendor Protection.
-Outcomes shall not use any name, trademark, service mark, trade name or other commercial or product designation belonging to Vendor/MTM Center without the prior written consent of Vendor in each instance, except for use in the routine course of business, which may include, but not necessarily be limited to, Client reporting, network management, and publication of directories.
+4.6 Vendor/MTM Center Protection.
+Outcomes shall not use any name, trademark, service mark, trade name or other commercial or product designation belonging to Vendor/MTM Center without the prior written consent of Vendor/MTM Center in each instance, except for use in the routine course of business, which may include, but not necessarily be limited to, Client reporting, network management, and publication of directories.